Saddle point preconditioners for weak-constraint 4D-Var: Approximations

-We see that $r$ increases as $k$ increases, i.e. incorporating information from more timesteps will lead to a larger number of unit eigenvalues of the preconditioned model term.
+We see that $r$ { does not decrease} as $k$ increases, i.e. incorporating information from more timesteps will { generally} lead to a larger number of unit eigenvalues of the preconditioned model term.
 Increasing the number of observation times $N$ will broadly lead to an increase in the number of unit eigenvalues of $\bfL_M^{-\top}\bfL^\top\bfL\bfL_M^{-1}$, but this behaviour is non-monotonic.

 If we introduce assumptions on the spectral radii of the model operator terms, we can obtain explicit bounds on the eigenvalues of $\bfL_M^{-\top}\bfL^\top\bfL\bfL_M^{-1}$.